digitalocean/supabase-on-do/packer/README.md

-# Supabase on DigtalOcean - Packer
+# Supabase on DigitalOcean - Packer

 > _IMPORTANT:_ A note on secrets/tokens/apis.
 Ensure that any files containing secrets/tokens/apis are _NOT_ stored in version control.